Home

-How To: Add Ambient Background Music to Any App on Your Android
+How to Add Ambient Background Music to Any App on Your Android

 Newer gaming systems like the PlayStation 4 have a nice, subtle feature that goes a long way towards helping create a more immersive experience.
 Any time you're on the main menu or home screen, an ambient background music track is playing, which adds an aural appeal to an experience that would otherwise be all about the visuals.